kontent-ai/delivery-sdk-net/README.md

 #### Get Items with Pagination

-For large datasets, use the items feed for paginated enumeration with continuation tokens (e.g. for cache warmup):
+For large datasets, use the items feed for paginated enumeration with continuation tokens (e.g. for search index building, data synchronization, or bulk exports):

 ```csharp
 // Option 1: Enumerate all items one-by-one using IAsyncEnumerable